The Sneaker's Ball

 When taking off the dress and cardigan and handing it back to the attendant, she came over and said, “Auntie, I don’t want to stand out, I want to blend in.”

-Naturally, I told her we will continue to look for a different dress, as I not only wanted her to be comfortable, but I also wanted her to have a great time in the dress of her choosing.
+Naturally, I told her we would continue to look for a different dress, as I not only wanted her to be comfortable, but I also wanted her to have a great time in the dress of her choosing.

 It doesn’t mean that she will show up to the party to meet and mingle with everyone, be the center of attention, or dance with everyone in the building.
 It just means that she doesn’t dim her light and feel unworthy of the attention.